 Based on this, India filed a suit before the Delhi High Court seeking an anti-arbitration injunction against the Defendants for the initiation of proceedings under the India-UK BIPA.

 1. Whether the courts in India can restrain Bilateral Investment Treaty Arbitrations, which are oppressive, vexatious, inequitable or an abuse of the legal process?

 2. Whether filing of multiple claims by entities in the same vertical corporate chain with regard to the same measure is per se an abuse of the legal process or vexatious?

 The Court first observed the fact that a vertical chain of entities can exist which is controlled by a single investor and that the investor through multiple treaties has the ability to bring several claims against the host state in case of any violative measures taken by the host state.
 The Court observed that this is an abuse of legal rights by the investor since this would result in multiple proceedings and lead to a waste of resources.
 The Court then relied upon the group of companies doctrine to establish the identity of the parties in the claims and held that Vodafone Group PLC and VIHBV would constitute a single entity.

-The Court held that the defendants i.e. Vodafone could not initiate arbitration proceedings under the India-UK BIPA based on the fact that this would lead to an abuse of the process of law since it was the same entity bringing two separate claims.
-It was considered to be unjust and unequitable that the defendants would be allowed to pursue the claim against India under the India-UK BIPA when their subsidiary had the identical claim under the India-Netherlands BIPA.
+The Court held that the Defendant, i.e., Vodafone could not initiate arbitration proceedings under the India-UK BIPA for the reason that this would lead to an abuse of the process of law since it was the same entity bringing two separate claims.
+It would be unjust and inequitable if the defendants were allowed to pursue the claim against India under the India-UK BIPA when their subsidiary had the identical claim under the India-Netherlands BIPA.